Government Medical College, Mahbubnagar

 Government Medical College, Mahbubnagar also Mahbubnagar Medical College is a medical college located in Mahbubnagar, Telangana.
 It received permission from Medical Council of India in January 2016.
 The college is affiliated to Kaloji Narayana Rao University of Health Sciences.

 History

 The college was inaugurated in 2016.
 The MCI gave permission to 150 seats and started its first academic year in 2016–17.

+From 2019, 175 students are admitted annually for pursuing MBBS.

+The college has under its name the title of being the first established government medical college post formation of the Telangana State.

 Hospital

 A 300-bed hospital facility is part of the medical college.
-A new college campus is also coming up.
 The college is spread over 50 acres.